Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 - Pick ATS: Louisville (+13.5)

-Kentucky has a 6-4-0 record against the spread so far this season compared to Louisville, who is 4-6-0 ATS.
-In terms of hitting the over, games involving the Wildcats are 7-3-0 and the Cardinals are 6-4-0.
-The teams average 164.7 points per game, 8.2 more points than this matchup's total.
+Kentucky is 6-4-0 against the spread, while Louisville's ATS record this season is 4-6-0.
+The Wildcats have a 7-3-0 record going over the point total, while games involving the Cardinals have a record of 6-4-0 when it comes to hitting the over.
+The teams score 164.7 points per game, 9.2 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM